laravel/docs/routing.md

 <a name="parameters-global-constraints"></a>
 #### Global Constraints

 If you would like a route parameter to always be constrained by a given regular expression, you may use the `pattern` method.
-You should define these patterns in the `boot` method of your `App\Providers\RouteServiceProvider` class:
+You should define these patterns in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

+    use Illuminate\Support\Facades\Route;

     /**
-     * Define your route model bindings, pattern filters, etc.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {